Configuring Event Brokers in Event Portal

 1. Click Expandnext to the environment to see the list of model event brokers.

-2. Click More Actions > Update Event Broker for the event broker that needs to be updated.
+2. Click More Actions > Push Updates to Event Broker for the event broker that needs to be updated.

 3. Review the update to be sent to the event broker and click Update.